An attempt to redesign the airplane resulted in a surprising craft, one that mimicked a familiar, if much smaller, flyer: a seagull.

 In Huyssen and Spedding's design, the fuselage became shorter, fatter, but "funnily enough, more streamlined at the same time," Spedding said.

-They were scheduled to present their work at this month's American Physical Society Division of Fluid Dynamics meeting in Long Beach, Calif.
+They are scheduled to present their work on Sunday, Nov.
+19 at the American Physical Society Division of Fluid Dynamics meeting in Long Beach, Calif.

 - Gallery: Defining Moments in Human Flight